PierPiotto/KaggleProjects/README.md

 ### Recent Projects

 ## Project 1: [Customer Churn Analysis and Explanation - Project Overview](https://www.kaggle.com/pier994/interpretable-customer-churn-analysis)
-* Created an algorithm that predicts which customers are churn-prone in a banking framework;
+It is an end to end data science notebook, with exclusion of development.
+The task is to create an algorithm that predicts which customers are churn-prone in a banking framework.
+The main steps in the notebook are:
-* Preliminary EDA performed using seaborn and matplotlib for visualization, scipy for statistical methods (such as chi squared and paired t test) and apriori algorithm;
+* Preliminary EDA performed using seaborn and matplotlib for visualization, scipy for statistical methods (such as chi squared and paired t test) and apriori algorithm for the detection of the most important features;
-* Cleaned and engineered features according to evidence gained and intuition;
+* Features cleaning and engineering according to evidence gained and intuition;
 * Built a first machine learning pipeline using decision trees.
 The choice for this particular algorithm is due to interpretability and various imbalance handling techniques are exploited;
-* Built a second Machine Learning pipeline with XGBoost optimized using Random Search Cross Validation to reach the best model;
+* Built a second Machine Learning pipeline with XGBoost optimized using Random Search Cross Validation to reach the best model.
+The best threshold has been detected by maximizing the F1 score;
-* Explained the latter model using SHAP techniques to understand the output and to allow business decisions.
+* Explaining the latter model using SHAP, to understand the output and to gain insights to be used for business decisions.

 ## Project 2: [CNN for Leaf Desease classification competition](https://www.kaggle.com/pier994/how-to-build-a-simple-cnn-for-image-recognition)
-This notebook is built on top of [Cassava Leaf Disease](https://www.kaggle.com/c/cassava-leaf-disease-classification) Kaggle competition.
-A convolutional neural network way built using PyTorch and by exploiting data augmentation, transfer learning and ensemble methods.
+This is a notebook describing a pipeline for building a Convolutional Neural Network with PyTorch.
+This algorithm is built on top of [Cassava Leaf Disease](https://www.kaggle.com/c/cassava-leaf-disease-classification) Kaggle competition.
+Besides CNN construction, data augmentation, transfer learning and ensemble methods are exploited.
 All these features and capabilities are developed using ad-hoc Python classes and eventually assembled in the training stage.
 Other features:
 * Used a cross validation strategy using to train 5 base learners in the same script;